BrunildaBalliu/FastGxC/README.md

   Rscript run_MatrixEQTL_by_context.R "/Users/bballiu/Documents/GitHub/FastGxC" SNPs.txt snpsloc.txt context_shared_expression.txt geneloc.txt "context_shared_eQTLs.txt"

-  for i in $(seq 1 5); do
+  for i in $(seq 1 50); do
     Rscript run_MatrixEQTL_by_context.R "/Users/bballiu/Documents/GitHub/FastGxC" SNPs.txt snpsloc.txt context$i\_specific\_expression.txt geneloc.txt context$i\_specific\_eQTLs.txt
   done

 *Step 3*: FastGxC performs multiple testing adjustment across all contexts, genes, and genetic variants tested using the hierarchical FDR procedures implemented in the R package TreeQTL.
-This is done using the script _run_TreeQTL.R_ This step can be replaced with other methods to adjust for multiple testing, e.g. mashR https://github.com/stephenslab/mashr.
+This step can be replaced with other methods to adjust for multiple testing, e.g. mashR https://github.com/stephenslab/mashr.
 This can lead to a considerable increase in power!

+This is done using the script _run_TreeQTL.R_